XIP-68 (Draft): Automated Fork Recovery

 All installations should run a worker process which periodically pulls updates from the remote commit log, and stores them in a local cache, for example in a table named remote_commit_log.

-Installations should start from the beginning of the remote commit log, and process entries sequentially as follows:
+Installations should store entries sequentially starting from the beginning of the remote commit log, skipping over entries for which any of the following apply:

 1. The entry is undecryptable.

-2. The group_id of the entry does not match the requested group_id.
+3. The group_id of the entry does not match the requested group_id.

 The following is an example schema for the cache: